CrossWars-Project/Documents-and-pitch/dev_guides/setup.md

 - Then activate the virtual environment:
    - Windows: `.venv313\Scripts\Activate.ps1`
    - Mac:`source .venv313/bin/activate`
+- Once you are in venv, make sure to test you python version by running python --version or py --version or python3 --version depending on your system.
+- NOTE: If Python version is not 3.12+, you will need to update the python on your system and restart the process so the chnages take place.

 ### 3. Install Dependencies
 - In your VS terminal, run